q-viper/q-viper.github.io/_posts/2020-10-02-ocr-for-devanagari-handwritten-character-recognition-segmentation-localization-using-numpy.md

 {:toc}

 ## Introduction
 This is the part where most of my efforts were used.
 Image Segmentation using NumPy sounds stupid idea but it actually is very interesting to work on.
-So here on this blog i will try to make a segmentation faster and easier than the previous project also i will try to make this OOP styled.
+So here on this blog I will try to make a segmentation faster and easier than the previous project also I will try to make this OOP styled.

 ## Dummy Image
 Go to paint and draw a text just like below or for the best practice download the image below.